Mary Fragedakis: Political career

-First term
+Toronto City Council

+2010 election

-Fragedakis was encouraged to run by former councillor and then-federal New Democratic Party (NDP) leader Jack Layton, and contested the 2010 municipal election in Ward 29 to succeed retiring councillor Case Ootes.
-She defeated Ootes' preferred candidate, Jane Pitfield, 41.8 per cent to 28 per cent.
+Fragedakis was encouraged to run for city council by former councillor and federal New Democratic Party (NDP) leader Jack Layton.
+She contested Ward 29 Toronto—Danforth in the 2010 Toronto municipal election to succeed retiring councillor Case Ootes.
+She defeated Ootes's preferred candidate, former councillor Jane Pitfield, receiving 41.8 per cent of the vote to Pitfield's 27.9 per cent.

-Second term
+2014 election

-Fragedakis was re-elected as councillor for Ward 29 in the 2014 Toronto election with a significant plurality of over 60 per cent of the popular vote.
+Fragedakis was re-elected in the 2014 Toronto municipal election, receiving 59.3 per cent of the vote.